-To secure political, technical, and financial support, the GA has three complementary and mutually reinforcing pillars.
+To secure political, technical, and financial support, the Global Accelerator has three complementary and mutually reinforcing pillars.

-Figure 1.
-The organizational structure of GA: Three pillars
+FIGURE 1 Organizational structure of the Global Accelerator: Three pillars

 PILLAR 1: INTEGRATED AND EVIDENCE-BASED NATIONAL STRATEGIES AND POLICIES

 Combined investments in decent jobs and universal social protection contribute to inclusive structural transformation, the creation by sustainable enterprises of formal jobs with social protection, effective social protection coverage for all - including those who are poor and vulnerable - and improved working conditions and living standards for everyone - including children, young people, women, persons with disabilities, migrant workers, displaced populations and others - while ensuring just transitions.